 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at year-end exchange rates and differences in exchange are accounted for in the statement of comprehensive income.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at year-end exchange rates and differences in exchange are accounted for in the statement of profit or loss and other comprehensive income.

-(c) Use of estimates and judgment
+(c) Use of estimates and judgement

-The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the end of the reporting period and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-2. BASIS OF PREPARATION (continued)
+2. BASIS OF PREPARATION (CONTINUED)

-(c) Use of estimates and judgment (continued)
+(c) Use of estimates and judgement (continued)